What’s legal, what’s not under the new Texas abortion law

 Is there a ‘bounty for suing abortion providers?

-If an individual successfully sues an abortion provider or anyone else who assisted a woman in obtaining an unlawful abortion in violation of SB 8, the court can reward $10,000 to the plaintiff who brought the case.
+If an individual successfully sues an abortion provider or anyone else who assisted a person in obtaining an unlawful abortion in violation of SB 8, the court can reward $10,000 to the plaintiff who brought the case.

 Critics of the law have claimed this creates a bounty over abortion providers and leads to vigilante justice.